abdalaziz-saif/abdalaziz-saif/README.md

 ## About Me:

-- 🎓 I `graduated` from the Faculty of Computers & AI at FCAI_CU.
+- 🎓 I `studing` at Faculty of Computers & AI Cario University.
 - 👨‍💻 I love `Machine learning`.
 - 🔭 I'm currently learning `Deep Learning`.
 - Here is <a href="*****************">MY RESUME</a>.